-There are three recognized levels of dental assistants in Kentucky.
+There are two recognized levels of dental assistants in Kentucky.
 See the following pages for details about requirements and allowed functions for each level.
 Numbers for each level are provided for internal reference and do not correspond to specific state designations.

-- Registered Dental Assistant qualified in coronal polishing/ Registered Dental Assistant qualified in IV placement/ Registered Dental Assistant qualified in radiography

-- 2 Registered Dental Assistant (RDA)

-- 1 Dental Auxiliary
+- 2 Registered Dental Assistant (RDA) - 1 Dental Auxiliary